emilycastillo395/alphaGal/AlphaGal_OffTarget_Nanopore.md

 ### 2. Secure Copy File to working directory
 Our data is typically from Quintara, which can be downloaded by going to their website

+Copy files to your working directory.

-To do this, go into your local terminal by opening another terminal screen and direct yourself to the folder or file you want to port over.
+Go into your local terminal by opening another terminal screen and direct yourself to the folder or file you want to port over.
 Use the `scp` command to port your files over.
 `scp Clean_Data.zip emilycastillo395@grace.hprc.tamu.edu:/scratch/user/emilycastillo395/alphaGal_Workspace`

 ## Minimap2